iZettle/sdk-android/Documentation/SDK_Tipping_Support_Documentation.md

 Zettle's tipping function allows customers to add an extra amount to the total sum of their bill (market specific versions: entering total sum or adding an extra amount), and they can do so straight into your card reader.
 This function only works with a Zettle Reader.

 ### How do I activate the tipping function within the SDK?
 Tipping is optional and is enabled by setting `enableTipping` to `true`.
-For more information on activating the tipping function, see [Step 5: Starting payment](../../README.md#step-5-starting-payment).
+For more information on activating the tipping function, see [Starting Card payments](../README.md#starting-card-payments).

 Setting `enableTipping` to `true` does not guarantee that tipping flow will be displayed.
 This is because tipping is not supported by all accounts and all card readers.